fsprojects/Paket/README.md

 ## Why Paket?

-NuGet does not separate out the concept of indirect dependencies.
+NuGet does not separate out the concept of transitive dependencies.
-If you install a package into your project and that package has further dependencies then all indirect packages are included in the packages.config.
+If you install a package into your project and that package has further dependencies then all transitive packages are included in the packages.config.
-There is no way to tell which packages are only indirect dependencies.
+There is no way to tell which packages are only transitive dependencies.

 Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version ([read more](http://fsprojects.github.io/Paket/controlling-nuget-resolution.html)).
 You have no control over this process.